 High End Electronics

 In the early days Electronics was hand wired on a chassis.
 Some high end valve amplifiers still do this.
-Check out:

 But of course this isn’t very compact.
 For those who didn’t know, I am a guitarist and use a Carvin MTS3212 Master Tube Series tube amplifier which I still enjoy very much.
 So when compact isn’t a priority and cost isn’t as important as the sound, then you go for this sort of amplifier.
 This is another example of the trade-offs we discussed in the Project Priorities Perspective where it’s about Performance and Cost is the lowest priority.